Bellmere, Queensland

+In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.
+Prior to land redistribution, parts of Corymbia, Wagtail Grove and Waraba were part of Bellmere.

 Geography

 The Caboolture River forms part of the southern boundary and all of the south-eastern.
 Wararba Creek forms the eastern boundary before flowing into the Caboolture River in the south-east.

 The D'Aguilar Highway passes to the north-east.
 The proposed Bruce Highway Western Alternative will pass through Bellmere from south to north.

 Located to the west of the centre of Caboolture, it is essentially a suburb of that town.

 History

 It has been claimed that Bellmere was named after local landowner Arthur John Bell.

 Bellmere State School opened on 14 July 1913 but closed in 1936.